 If you are a widow(er) of a qualifying sponsor and you remarry, and the remarriage is later terminated by death, divorce, or annulment, you may reestablish CHAMPVA eligibility.
-The beginning date of your reeligibility is the first day of the month after termination of the remarriage or December 1, 1999, whichever date is later.
+The beginning date of your reeligibility is the first day of the month after termination of the remarriage.
 To reestablish CHAMPVA eligibility, copies of the marriage certificate and death, divorce, or annulment documents (as appropriate) must be provided.

 When a CHAMPVA-eligible beneficiary turns 18, CHAMPVA requires that the beneficiary submit proof to CHAMPVA of full-time enrollment in an educational institution for benefits to continue.

 A Veteran's Primary Family Caregiver may also be eligible to receive medical care through CHAMPVA if the Primary Family Caregiver is not entitled to care or services under a health care plan.

 CHAMPVA is always the secondary payer to Medicare.
 If you are eligible for Medicare, at any age and for any reason, you must enroll in Medicare Part A and Medicare Part B to keep your CHAMPVA benefits.
 Social Security Administration documentation of enrollment in both Part A and Part B is required by CHAMPVA.